 Lemon Grass Thai is a stand-out restaurant with the best Thai food in the Twin Cities.
 Owned by Chef Ann Ahmed, Lemon Grass features stunning colorful fusion dishes inspired by her travels around the world.
 It offers a fun and relaxed urban dining experience right in Brooklyn Park and has grown from a tiny restaurant with ten tables to a full set-up that can seat more than 100 guests.
 Did we mention they have a sushi bar?
 Get a first-hand look at Lemon Grass Thai with this feature from WCCO’s Jason DeRusha.

 MT Noodles is one of Brooklyn Park’s standout hidden gems.
 This family owned eatery serves traditional Vietnamese cuisines crafted from homemade recipes and handmade sauces.
 With more than three decades of experience, there’s a story behind every dish.
-MT Noodles has received rave reviews in City Pages, Twin Cities Eater and was featured on Twin Cities Live.
+MT Noodles received a rave review in Twin Cities Eater and was featured on Twin Cities Live.
 The restaurant is named after Mỹ Tho, a city in South Viet Nam where Chef Anh Bui was born.
 She and her family are excited to share the joys of cooking, and their passion shines through in their robust flavors.
 Whether you dine in or take-out, make a point to visit MT Noodles for an authentic dining experience.

 Que Viet Village House

 In the heart of Brooklyn Center is Que Viet Village House, boating the best egg rolls in the Metro, particularly their giant egg roll made famous on-a-stick at the Minnesota State Fair.
 Cripsy on the outside and savory and flavorful on the inside, this is one egg roll that won’t disappoint.
 In fact, just one will leave you stuffed!